 - model-based design reduces iterations and speeds path from concept → bench prototype → fielded system

 - serves as outside expert for design review, expert witness or pre-money planning and prototyping (whether research grants or startups)

-As a governmental example, we work with public safety and transportation entities on their wireless infrastructure, whether in modeling upgrades, solving coverage problems or helping write RFPs and reviewing responses.
+Michael works with public safety and transportation entities on their wireless infrastructure, whether in modeling upgrades, solving coverage problems or helping write RFPs and reviewing responses.
 As an independent voice of experience, Michael helps police, fire, EMS, transit and other public agencies as they maintain and transition from legacy analog radio and data systems to broadband digital networks, including FirstNet.
-We work with agricultural operations from farmers to companies working with and for agricultural advancement as humankind struggles to feed more with less.
+Michael works with agricultural operations from farmers to companies working with and for agricultural advancement as humankind struggles to feed more with less.

 PhD in Electrical Engineering

 Michael developed novel ionospheric remote sensing system techniques via optical tomography, radar, and radio instruments.
 The kickoff to Michael’s doctoral research was an AFOSR-funded deployment to Greenland on multiscale (temporal and spatial) features in the aurora.
 The lessons learned from this system built confidence in the field deployment of a multi-site auroral tomography system to the Poker Flat Research Range near Fairbanks, Alaska.

 Michael earned the Master of Science in Electrical Engineering degree from Boston University in the Space Physics: Remote Sensing & Instrumentation track.